-We continue to be a host site for one Mount Marty work study person per semester who spends all of her time with the children's librarian helping with story time crafts, summer reading, and young adult projects.
+We continue to be a host site for one Mount Marty work study person per semester who spends all of her time with the youth services librarian helping with story time crafts, summer reading, and young adult projects.
 We have two senior citizens who each volunteer four hours a week.
 The Retired Senior Volunteer Program also provides volunteers who travel to day cares every week and others as we need them for special projects.
 We very much appreciate all of these volunteers.

-The library participated in the Riverboat Days parade for the third time.
-While we did not bring home a trophy, we find it is a great team building opportunity for the staff and a great marketing tool for the library.
+The library participated in the Riverboat Days parade for the fourth time and won third place.
+This activity is a great staff team building opportunity and a great marketing tool for the library.

 Food for Fines is still a popular monthly service.
 During ten days each month, one item is selected that patrons can donate to erase fines from their cards.
 These items are then donated to the Contact Center.
 We continue to have our sock tree during the entire month of December.
-In 2013, we collected 2,086 items that went to the Contact Center.
-This was almost double the number of items from 2012.
+In 2014, we collected 2,339 items that went to the Contact Center which was an increase from 2013.

-South Dakota Titles To Go..., OverDrive, our downloadable eBook service, saw a drastic increase in activity with 6,897 circulations.
+South Dakota Titles To Go..., OverDrive, our downloadable eBook service, saw a drastic increase in activity with circulations rising from 6,897 in 2013 to 9,300 in 2014.

 We also subscribe to TumbleBooks which is an online book service for young children through young adults.
 These titles can be either viewed online or downloaded to patron devices.
-Our 2013 circulation for TumbleBooks was 10,338, almost five times that of the previous year.
+Our 2014 circulation for TumbleBooks was 9,035.
 We know that elementary schools are taking advantage of this service for their students.

-Our notary on staff notarized 58 documents in 2013.
+Our notary on staff notarized 55 documents in 2014.